shlomibitton/SONiC/doc/fw_dump_me/FW-Dump-Me-in-SONiC.md

 ## 3.5 Dump Me Now output files

-CR/FW/GDB/SDK output files will be generated in "*/var/log/mellanox/dump_me_now*" if triggered by FW or SDK cause.
+CR space/FW trace/GDB files/SDK output files will be generated in "*/var/log/mellanox/dump_me_now*" if triggered by FW or SDK cause.
-If the user will trigger the dump (show techsupport), it will be generated in "*/var/dump*" directory under sai_sdk directory The new dump files name will be: <module_name>_<time_stamp>
+If the user will trigger the dump (show techsupport), it will be generated in "*/var/dump*" directory under sai_sdk directory.
+The new dump files name will be: <module_name>_<time_stamp>

 ## 3.6 CLI